guardian/cdk/docs/002-starting-a-new-project.md

 **cdk.out**

-This directory is where the synthesised cloudformation will be written to.
+This directory is where the synthesised cloudformation will be written to in JSON format.

 **cdk.json**